Ahmad Al-Fahad Al-Ahmed Al-Sabah: Swiss criminal trial

+On 10 September 2021, Sheikh Ahmed was convicted of forgery along with the four other defendants.
+He was sentenced to 30 months in prison, half of it suspended.
+He denied wrongdoing and appealed his conviction.
+The Geneva Court of Appeal upheld Ahmad's conviction on 18 December 2023.
+This decision was publicly announced on 18 January 2024, following the conclusion of his tenure as Minister of Defence, which ended the previous day.

-International sports
+International sports corruption

 FIFA bribery allegations and resignation

 In April 2017, Ahmed resigned from the FIFA Council after being implicated by a member of the FIFA audit committee from Guam, Richard Lai, who pleaded guilty in a US court to taking $950,000 in bribes from the Olympic Council of Asia.

 In his guilty plea, Lai said he understood "co-conspirator 2" identified as Sheikh Ahmed was the source of the bribes.
-This amount "included $750,000 in wire transfers from Kuwaiti accounts controlled by "co-conspirator 3 or his assistants," believed to be Hussain Al-Musallam, "the right-hand man to Sheikh Ahmad Al-Fahad Al-Sabah" according to a report from The Times, to influence key appointments in regional and international soccer bodies.
-Ahmed "vigorously" denied any wrongdoing.
+This amount "included $750,000 in wire transfers from Kuwaiti accounts controlled by co-conspirator 3 or his assistants," believed to be Hussain Al-Musallam, "the right-hand man to Sheikh Ahmad Al-Fahad Al-Sabah" according to a report from The Times, to influence key appointments in regional and international soccer bodies.
+Ahmed :vigorously: denied any wrongdoing.

+In August 2023, US court documents implicated Sheikh Ahmad, his brother Dhari Al-Fahad Al-Sabah, and close associate Husain Al-Musallam in a bribery and racketeering scheme connected to the State of Qatar.
+Additionally, a shell company named Beriza Limited, also mentioned in the documents, is suspected of being controlled by Ahmad.
+This suspicion arises particularly because the company later made payments to Ahmad’s lawyer Matthew Parish in relation to a fraudulent arbitration case, leading to criminal convictions for both Ahmad and Parish.
+Bank statements from the Qatari embassy in London indicate that these entities received millions of dollars from Qatar.
+These funds are alleged to have been used as bribes to influence FIFA officials in support of Qatar's bid to host the World Cup.

 U.S. Department of Justice investigation

 In September 2021, the Associated Press reported that Sheikh Ahmed Al-Fahad Al-Sabah and Hussain Al-Musallam have been targeted by the U.S. Department of Justice for suspected racketeering and bribery related to FIFA and international soccer politics.
 According to the AP, in 2017, the US embassy in Kuwait formally requested evidence from the country, including bank account information for the two officials, who have been identified as potential co-conspirators.
 American prosecutors "told their Kuwaiti counterparts they wanted to establish if the suspects made other payments to [Richard] Lai, or if their accounts were used to wire possible bribe payments to other soccer officials."